 Optimize Your Site's Speed and Performance

-The speed and performance of your website can be dialed in to prevent your users from having to wait for the page to load.
-By optimizing the performance of your site, you improve the user experience, decrease bounce rates and increase conversion rates.
+The speed and performance of your website can be dialed in to prevent your users from waiting for the page to load.
+Optimizing your site's performance improves the user experience, decreases bounce rates, and increases conversion rates.

 By utilizing these best practices to optimize your website, you can work toward increasing your page rankings on the leading search engines.
 The intuitive SEO packages in Umbraco (like our SEO Starter Kit) allow you to easily apply these practices and breeze through the site optimization process.
-The level of flexibility afforded by our system allows you to calibrate your user experience to best reach your goals.
+Our system's flexibility allows you to calibrate your user experience to reach your goals best.

 As a marketer and website owner, your goal is to get as much visibility for your website as possible so users will engage and convert.
-In this white paper, we discussed how you can achieve that goal through a strong SEO strategy and some of the tactics you'll need to get you there.
+In this white paper, we discussed achieving that goal through a strong SEO strategy and some tactics you'll need to get you there.

 Our key takeaways:

-- Conduct research on the searches your prospective customers are conducting.
+- Research the searches your prospective customers are conducting

 As always, if you have questions, we would love to hear about your project and begin brainstorming how our Umbraco Masters and Professionals can help make your website an SEO powerhouse!